For many years I didn’t wear flight socks. Then, about 15 years ago I broke my arm and elbow badly, requiring 4 hours of surgery to repair it.

-The most popular compression socks for flying are those which come up to just below the knee but there are also thigh length which you should consider if you are in one of the higher risk categories.
+The most popular compression socks for flying are those which come up just below the knee but there are also thigh length that you should consider if you are in one of the higher risk categories.
 Most work pretty well but some have different features.
 I would certainly recommend ensuring that they are made from a breathable material.
 Otherwise you may end up with sweaty feet which won’t be pleasant on a long flight.

 Obviously to some extent fashion comes in to it.
 They come in all sorts of colors and styles so you can choose some that you will feel happiest being seen in.
 Some are not particularly attractive it must be said.

 Selecting the correct weight of compression stockings for long flights

 Many flight compression socks for flying come in different levels of compression or weight.
 These range from light (5-15mmHg), medium (15-20mmHg), firm (20-30mmHg), extra-firm (30-40mmHg) and rx-firm (40-50mmHg).